concord-consortium/rigse/docs/logging-in.md

 3. There is a stand alone login page at `/auth/login` that is used when there is an authorization error.
 This page is also used when the portal is acting as the authentication provider for another site (like LARA).
-4. The geniverse extensions to the portal provide their own login form which submits the username and password to the portal.
-5. (Deprecated) There is an old standalone page at /users/sign_in that has not been updated recently.
+4. (Deprecated) There is an old standalone page at /users/sign_in that has not been updated recently.

 It supports redirecting a user to particular page after logging in.
 This is done with